dstrohmaier/dstrohmaier.github.io/publications/index.md

 ---
 title: Publications
-subtitle: a list of my publications
+subtitle: a list of selected publications
 layout: "page"
 ---